-With that, I talk more about actionables, and some thoughts for a playbook for the recovery into a new decade bull run.
+And some thoughts regarding a playbook for the recovery into a new bull run.

 These are my takeaways — a culmination of conversations over the dinner table, coffee discussions and meetings with friends and fellow investors.

-- 1) Covid-19 affects consumers more than GFC-08.
-Ultimately, consumers spend less now because their health is at risk to go out and spend, not just only due to lesser asset values in their holdings or a shortfall of income
+- COVID-19 affects consumers more than GFC-08.
+Ultimately, consumers spend less now because their health is at risk to go out and spend, not just only due to lesser asset values in their holdings or a shortfall of income.

-- 2) Covid-19 infected 40k+ persons to date, 5x the number of SARS, with more dead than SARS in a shorter duration.
+- COVID-10 has infected 40k+ persons to date, 5x the number of SARS, with more dead than SARS in a shorter duration.
 SARS was limited only within Asia and not affecting the West

 Using some graphs to show why current consumption and output will not increase in the short term